gforce-sh/gforce-sh.github.io/docs/building-towards-react/ReactBuildingBlocks.md

 :::info
 When writing the `Greeting` component above, we are destructuring the props object.
 Destructuring is a Javascript syntactic sugar.
 The component can we re-written as:

 ```
     const Greeting = (props) => {
         const text = props.text;
         return <p>{text}</p>;
     }
 ```

 :::

 ### 5. State

 A React application would typically need to maintain some state information.
-For example, if you are booking a transport on Grab, the application would need to store the following information in state before it calls an API to make a booking:
+For example, if you are booking a transport on a ride-hailing service, the application would need to store the following information in state before it calls an API to make a booking:

 - Customer's name and id
 - Current location
 - Destination
 - Type of transport request (4-seater, premium, van etc)

-In React, a state is a simple JS object, that can be stored interally (or locally) in a component.
+In React, a state is a simple JS object, that can be stored interally in a component.

 - A state should be private to the component it is created in.
-- If we violate this principle of encapsulation, we end up with tighly coupled code that is hard to interpret, change and exted. **We don't want to do this**.
+- If we violate this principle of encapsulation, we end up with tighly coupled code that is hard to interpret, change and extend. **We don't want to do this**.

 Using React hooks, we can create a state in a component as follows: